Jimmy McNichol: 1992–present: Post-acting career

-McNichol married his wife, Renée, in 1997.
-They had a son, Nash, in late 1997, and a daughter, Ellis, in late 1998.
-McNichol is an avid environmentalist and in 1998 was focusing on ecological education with a web site called ECOTV.
-Since leaving acting, McNichol began a career in residential construction and home rehabilitation.
-He also collaborated with Playground Television and Pet Power Kids on Animal Rescue The Rockies (or "ARTR"), a TV series documenting animal rescue and related issues.
+McNichol and Renée married in 1997.
+Their son, Nash, was born in late 1997 and daughter, Ellis, in late 1998.
+Jimmy McNichol is an avid environmentalist and in 1998 had a web site called ECOTV.
+After leaving acting, he began a career in residential construction and home renovation.
+He also collaborated with Playground Television and Pet Power Kids on Animal Rescue The Rockies (ARTR), a TV series documenting animal rescues.

-In 2006, McNichol and his family relocated from Santa Barbara, California, to Durango, Colorado, where he still resided as of 2016.
-In 2010, he discovered he had a third child: daughter Kellee Maize, a rap artist, songwriter, and entrepreneur from Pittsburgh who had been raised by adoptive parents in Pennsylvania.
-Their new familial bond was profiled in 2014 by Oprah Winfrey.
+In 2006, McNichol and his family moved from Santa Barbara, California, to Durango, Colorado, where as of 2016, he still lives.
+In 2010, he discovered he had a daughter Kellee Maize, a rapper, songwriter, and entrepreneur from Pittsburgh whose adoptive parents live in Pennsylvania.
+Kellee Maize's and his story was featured on the Oprah Winfrey Show in 2014.